Wednesday, November 16, 2016

 The Cure & The Twilight Sad @ PNC Pavilion

 Yay!!
 The Cure are touring again.
 And less than 2 years since I saw them at Riot Fest in Chicago.
 We had Erik and Shelley fly in from Vegas for a few days, specifically to come and see this show.
-They had been to the Hollywood Bowl earlier in the tour, and were so excited again it was infectious.
+They had been to the Hollywood Bowl earlier in the tour, and were so excited.
+It was infectious.
 Also Mike & Laura were coming too.
 It was to be a awesome night.

 I had read some reviews from the previous nights show at the PNC Pavilion (Weezer) and all talked about the trouble everyone had with parking and taking forever getting into the venue.
 Because of this we left for the venue early and with absolutely no trouble at all we glided unstopped into the venue.
 So well before The Twilight Sad started we were able to get a beer to combat the 90 degree weather.